Please note that this degree is now closed for 2024 entry.

-Earth scientists delve into the earliest history of our planet and look to the future to better understand threats such as natural disaster and climate change.
+Earth scientists delve into the earliest history of our planet and look to the future to better understand threats such as natural disasters and climate change.
 To do so we need to harness the most sophisticated tools at our disposal.

-BSc Digital Geosciences at Royal Holloway, University of London is a specialist course and one of very few of its kind, designed to focus on the increasingly digital-centric scope of geological work.
-You’ll gain a unique skillset of computational, data acquisition and data analysis abilities that are highly sought-after in a range of industries.
+- BSc Digital Geosciences is a specialist course and one of very few of its kind providing a bespoke degree focused on the increasingly digital-centric scope of geological work